Doomsday (DC Comics): Our Worlds at War

-Following these events, Doomsday was released by Manchester Black's Suicide Squad to battle Imperiex, a threat judged to be greater than Doomsday himself.
-Once freed, Doomsday slaughtered the Squad, then went on to battle Imperiex's numerous probes (his mind having been altered by Black to regard them as the threat he normally perceived Superman to be), which had thus far managed to seriously injure or kill most of Earth's heroes.
+Following these events, Doomsday was released by Manchester Black's Suicide Squad to battle Imperiex, a cosmic entity.
+Once freed, Doomsday slaughtered the Squad, then went on to battle Imperiex's probes.
 Doomsday tore through numerous probes with seemingly little effort, while aided by Superman – the only time the two enemies would come close to teaming up – before finally confronting Imperiex.
-Imperiex proved too much for Doomsday – he blasted the creature, reducing him to a glowing skeleton.
+Imperiex proved too much for Doomsday, who was reduced to a skeleton.

 Sentience

 Superman (vol. 2) #175 commemorated the 100th issue since the death of Superman in battle with Doomsday, by staging a rematch.
 Doomsday's skeleton was retrieved and his flesh regrown by Lex Luthor using Superman's Kryptonian DNA, who gave Doomsday to Darkseid to repay Earth's war debt to Apokolips (Darkseid sought to control Doomsday since their last encounter).
-By this time, Doomsday had evolved intelligence and sentience.
+By this time, Doomsday had evolved sentience.
 Luthor arranged for the Joker to set Doomsday loose in Washington, D.C., to demonstrate that he was "in good working condition".
 It also happened to be the anniversary of the day that Superman had died while stopping Doomsday.
-Despite being weakened by kryptonite exposure when Luthor attempted to exploit Doomsday's Kryptonian origins, Superman's heart was restarted by Black Lightning and he reached Doomsday just as the monster was struggling with the Martian Manhunter.
-Learning from J'onzz that Doomsday wanted to kill Luthor because he blamed Luthor for his "death" in the Imperiex War, Superman would soon fight Doomsday again and, this time, humbly defeat the creature by knocking him out and proving to himself and the world that Doomsday would never again be Superman's equal:
+Despite being weakened by kryptonite exposure when Luthor attempted to exploit Doomsday's Kryptonian origins, Superman's heart was restarted by Black Lightning and he reached Doomsday just as the monster was struggling with Martian Manhunter.
+Learning from J'onzz that Doomsday wanted to kill Luthor because he blamed Luthor for his "death" in the Imperiex War, Superman would soon fight Doomsday again and, this time, humbly defeat the creature by knocking him out and proving to himself and the world that Doomsday would never again be Superman's equal.

-You're different now.
-You can think for yourself.
-So think about this.
-Before, you were a mindless thing.
-Nothing could hurt you.
-You couldn't feel pain, much less understand it.
-But once you have felt it—it changes you—forever.
-And you'll begin to understand something new.
-Fear.
-I've lived with it all my life.
-You don't want to die again, do you?
-The agony of what's happened to you affects your speed—your strength...and that little bit of doubt—that you cannot win today—grows.
-You understand now, don't you?
-You will never hurt me again.
-You will never kill me again.
-Never again!